 The Scots eventually handed the king over to parliament.
 That left the problem what to do with the king?
 Most people did not wish to abolish the monarchy but it was difficult to keep the king but limit his power.
 Charles made things worse, as usual, by being obstinate and refusing to compromise.

 Meanwhile following civil war radical ideas flourished.
 In November 1646 a man named John Lilburne, one of a group of radicals called the Levellers published a tract called London's Liberty in Chains.
 He demanded a republic and the abolition of the House of Lords.
-He also said that all men should be allowed to vote and their should be religious freedom.
-Furthermore the army fell out with parliament.
-By the spring of 1647 the soldier's pay was heavily in arrears and they were not happy.
+He also said that all men should be allowed to vote and there should be religious freedom.
+Furthermore, the army fell out with parliament.
+By the spring of 1647, the soldier's pay was heavily in arrears and they were not happy.
 In April 1647 parliament voted to disband the army and give them no more than 6 weeks pay.
-However the army refused to disband.
+However, the army refused to disband.

 The Second English Civil War